-Did you know that every 8 out 10 working professional may suffer from back pain due to prolonged seated working hours.
-So, do not be surprise if you suddenly experience some!
+Did you know that every 8 out of 10 working professional may suffer from back pain due to prolonged seated working hours?
+So, do not be surprised if you suddenly experience some!
 Back and neck pain have become as frequent as common cold today!

-Lower Back Pain (LBP) and Neck Pain are not only affecting adults after a certain age, but are surprisingly being suffered by youth and working professionals of all ages today.
-A sedentary lifestyle and unhealthy eating habits of young adults is to be blamed along with other contributing factors such as untrained back muscles, wrong posture, and stress which causes the cramping and hardening of muscles leading to wear and tear of the neck and back muscles and associated joints.
+Lower Back Pain (LBP) and Neck Pain are not only affecting adults after a certain age but are surprisingly being suffered by youth and working professionals of all ages today.
+A sedentary lifestyle and unhealthy eating habits of young adults are to be blamed, along with other factors such as untrained back muscles, wrong posture, and stress which causes the cramping and hardening of muscles.
+All of this leads to wear and tear of the neck and back muscles and associated joints.

 5 common causes of back and neck pain due to our current lifestyle:

 1. Our back and neck muscles are particularly strained when we work for 10-12 hours a day without paying any attention to our standing or sitting posture.

 2. Inactivity and lack of exercise eventually leads to the weakening of the back muscles, simply because the back muscles are not being ‘used’.